-This course integrates the study of literature, inquiry, and topics including U.S. system of government, Reconstruction, Civil Rights, and conflicts such as WWI, WWII, and the Cold War.
+This course is a team-taught humanities class that integrates the study of literature, inquiry, and topics including U.S. system of government, Reconstruction, Civil Rights, and conflicts such as WWI, WWII, and the Cold War.
 Students examine historical periods in depth thematically.
 Students in American Experience are heterogeneously grouped so that each class includes the diverse range of learners present in the sophomore class.
 The course differentiates content, process, and products according to students' different readiness levels, interests, and learning styles.